 The Deep South (Georgia; Alabama; Mississippi; South Carolina; Louisiana and Arkansas) experiences seasonal contrast in both temperate and foliage.
 Spring brings blooming gardens, warm days, cool mornings, and evenings (average 21°C, 71°F).
 Hot summer days and nights (temperatures average 27°C or 84°F) herald the arrival of summer with high humidity resulting from afternoon showers; autumn heralds milder temperatures, although many areas experience an "Indian Summer" of warm days (average temperature 19°C or 69KF).
 Winters are traditionally cold with more rainfall or precipitation (average temperatures 11°C or 52°F).

-The Piedmont (North Carolina; Tennessee; Kentucky; Virginia and West Virginia plus the mountains and foothills of Arkansas and South Carolina) have similar temperatures in the spring and summer as the Deep South, yet can be cooler in the mountainous areas.
+The Piedmont (North Carolina; Tennessee; Kentucky; Missouri; Virginia and West Virginia plus the mountains and foothills of Arkansas and South Carolina) have similar temperatures in the spring and summer as the Deep South, yet can be cooler in the mountainous areas.
 Autumn leaves bursts into a colorful blaze of reds, oranges and yellows with temperatures at a pleasant 17°C or 63°F. Winter brings cooler temperatures, even overnight frost and occasional, but rare, snow (average temperature 7°C or 44°F).

 Foliage changes with the season bringing glorious, blooming gardens in spring (from March to May); lush, dense forests and hillsides during sunny, sultry summers (June – August); the pine trees, live oaks and palms found in the South are evergreens, but the maples, oaks and ginkos resemble a painter's palette of color during Fall Foliage (traditionally mid-late October).